cgreer/alpha-zero-boosted/README.md

-A "build to learn" implementation of the [Alpha Zero](https://doi.org/10.1038/nature24270) algorithm written in Python that uses the [LightGBM](https://github.com/microsoft/LightGBM) (a Gradient Boosted Decision Tree or GBDT) ML model in place of a Deep Neural Network for the value/policy functions.
+A "build to learn" implementation of the [Alpha Zero](https://doi.org/10.1038/nature24270) algorithm written in Python that uses the [LightGBM](https://github.com/microsoft/LightGBM) (a Gradient Boosted Decision Tree or GBDT) ML model in place of a Deep Neural Network for value/policy functions.

 A few environments (i.e., games) are implemented: Quoridor, Connect Four, and Tic-Tac-Toe.